The ability of an ecosystem to return to its equilibrium state after an environmental disturbance is called ________.

 Which term describes the process whereby toxic substances increase along trophic levels of an ecosystem?

-Organisms that can make their own food using inorganic molecules are called:
+Choose the term that encompasses all organisms that can make their own food using inorganic molecules:

 In the English Channel ecosystem, the number of primary producers is smaller than the number of primary consumers because________.

 - the apex consumers have a low turnover rate